Interview With Dancer and Choreographer Sven-Eric Muller

 Tell me a little bit about your choreographic process.

 I am a visionary creator.
 I see the piece in my head, it moves in-front of my eyes and then I try to create it in real life.
 The movement is then created by feeling the essence of the vision.
 Sometimes I even dream up full sets of choreography, which get me up in the middle of the night.
 Inspiration strikes at the strangest times (often when I am driving as well.)

 What is the most challenging thing about what you do?

 The risk of it all.
 You have constant bursts of unemployment, forever unsure of what the future holds.
-It is thrilling and exciting but mostly it’s nerve wrecking and terrifying.
+It is thrilling and exciting but mostly it’s nerve-wracking and terrifying.

 What’s the most rewarding?

 The work itself.
 I love what I do.
-It fulfills me.
+It fulfils me.